ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 # Background

 The University of California (UC) system is a public university system comprising of ten campuses, with the oldest being UC Berkeley, founded in 1868 and the newest being UC Merced, founded in 2005.
+Nine of the ten schools in the UC system admit both undergraduate and graduate students, with the exception of UC San Francisco, which admits only graduate students.

 The UC System was allocated a budget of **\\$25.5 billion** in 2015, **\\$13.1 billion** of which went towards paying its around **180,000 employees**.
 Of course, there are various factors that impact each individual employee's salary such as position and years of experience.

 But, there may be more, underlying, factors which impact employee salary, all else held constant, such as UC Campus, city unemployment rate, and cost of living.
 This post aims to dive deep into the intricacies of the distribution of salaries throughout the UC system, offering an interactive way to explore the key dynamics at play.